gitter-badger/grow-controller-Rpi/README.md

 ***********************************************************************************
 ##NOTE
 #lastest raspbian ssh server is off by default(STUPID)
+create a file in "boot" partition named "ssh"
 #and change passwd is only one enter attempt(STUPID)
+be carful or nuke and pave is required
 #Are the devs of Raspbian, NOOBS , yes
+is ok they are from the UK

 Raspberry Pi Zero v1.3